Police bodycams show 'swift' takedown of Nashville shooter

 Six people were killed — including three children and three staff — when Audrey Hale broke into the Convenant School and targeted victims at random.

-The suspect’s chilling last messages revealed the 28-year-old former student of the school had been “planning to die today”.
+The suspect’s chilling last messages revealed Hale, a 28-year-old former student of the school, had been “planning to die today”.

 “THIS IS NOT A JOKE!!!